iLi01/midcourse-project-bootcamp/README.md

 # Front End Development Midcourse Assignment

-A week-long, group exercise for FED with Purple Beard.
+A week-long, group exercise for the bootcamp.

 ## Objective